spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 *  [Get your Azure credentials](link)
 *  [Connect Commitments to Spot Products](link)

-Once you have your Azure credentials, you can turn on dynamic commitments via either the Spot console or the Spot API.
+Once you have your Azure credentials, you can turn on commitments via either the Spot console or the Spot API.

 ##  Get the Azure Credentials Required to Connect Commitments to Spot Products